Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Findings: Common Themes

-In more curated data sets, queer data are underrepresented or even filtered out for fear of being offensive, leading to shallow responses from chatbots on queer topics.
-13 of the papers surveyed ($\sim$16\%) illuminate these problems.
+In many curated datasets, queer data are underrepresented or even filtered in fear of being offensive \citep{dodge-etal-2021-documenting}.
+Lack of queer-specific data can then lead to diminished service performance and harms to queer users.